dsobral/ADER17S/material/ADER17_practical.md

 Thus, it is usually preferable that a read will count for a gene only if it overlaps to at least some part corresponding to a valid mRNA transcribed from that gene.
 Then, if we have strand information, we should use it to resolve other possible ambiguities.
 But there are stil other factors to take in consideration.
 What to do if a read maps equally well to multiple genome regions?
 This will now depends a bit on the behavior on the alignment software.
 Usually, these cases are marked as having a low mapping quality, so we can simply ignore them by excluding alignments with a low mapping quality.
 But by ignoring these cases we're losing information, and in the case of large genomes with a lot of large duplicated regions, this can be problematic.
 Again, if we want to use this information, we need to take into consideration what the aligner software will do.
 For example, bwa randomly attributes a read to one of the sites, while hisat outputs all alignmens (up to a given limit of k equally good ones).
 Some counting tools will actually use the information that a read aligns to different places to estimate the likelihood that a read belongs to one or the other, depending on the local (unique) coverage.
 This is in fact the type of approach Salmon uses to attribute reads to transcripts.
 Salmon does not output an exact number of reads per transcript, but the sum of the likelihoods of reads belonging to it (eg. a read may have 60% likelihood of belonging to a transcript, and thus will count not as 1, but as 0.6).

 Finally, how to avoid pcr artifacts?
 To be as safe as possible, we would remove duplicates to avoid pcr artifacts, and this frequently needs to be done before the counting process.
 Nonetheless, given that duplicates can be frequent in RNA-Seq, usually we do not remove them.
 Assuming that pcr artifacts occurr randomly, then we should not have the same artifact in different biological replicates.
-In any case, for genes that are very important to use, we should always also visually check the alignments using software such as IGV.
+In any case, for genes that are very important to us, we should always also visually check the alignments using software such as IGV.

 ## <a id="LO7.2">LO 7.2 - Use tools such as htseq-counts and featurecounts to generate tables of gene counts</a>

+TODO TODO Specify the questions better...

-A popular tool to generate these counts from SAM/BAM alignments and GFF/GTF gene annotations is [htseq-count](http://www-huber.embl.de/HTSeq).
+A popular tool to generate gene counts from SAM/BAM alignments and GFF/GTF gene annotations is [htseq-count](http://www-huber.embl.de/HTSeq).
 Its default behavior is to generate counts at the gene level.
 It assigns a read to a gene if it unambiguously overlaps at least one part of a cDNA produced by the gene.
 It ignores reads mapping equally well to multiple positions by requiring by default a minimum mapping quality.
 By default it assumes stranded libraries, so we need to explicitly mention unstranded.
+[Featurecounts](http://bioinf.wehi.edu.au/featureCounts/) is a program similar to htseq-counts, but much more efficient.

-**Task**: Use htseq-counts and Qualimap counts with the guilgur data (also use the sample gene annotations).
+**TASK**: Use htseq-counts and Qualimap counts with the guilgur data (also use the sample gene annotations).
 Use the provided alignments (you may need to transform BAM to SAM to use with htseq-counts), and also try with your own alignments (obtained from the raw reads against a recent Drosophila genome).
 Try different parameters (namely related to strand and multiple mappings) and see the differences.
 Also check the effect of using an incorrect GTF file (not matching the correct genome version).

 **Task**: Run a Salmon "alignment" of the guilgur data against the sample transcriptome.
 Notice that no SAM/BAM is generated.
 Also compare results with the ones generated by htseq-counts.

-**Task**: Run htseq-count (and/or Qualimap counts) and salmon for your complete dataset.
-Similarly to the alignments, only run one at a time during the course and if necessariy leave them all running overnight.
+**Task**: Run htseq-count (and/or Qualimap counts) and salmon for the Trapnell BAM files. (optional) Try with your own alignments, if you have them.

 # <a id="LO8">Learning Outcome 8: Generate lists of differentially expressed genes, at least for a simple pairwise comparison</a>